ecmwf/metview-python/docs/api/icon_desc/thermo_bufr.rst

-Derives (and returns) a Thermodynamic diagram data unit from :class:`Bufr` data.
-In such a diagram, temperature, humidity (represented by the dew point) and wind values are displayed with respect to pressure.
-All the three major thermodynamic diagrams types re supported in Metview: Tephigram, Skew-T and Emagram.
+Generates a thermodynamic diagram data unit from :class:`Bufr` data.
+In a thermodynamic diagram temperature, humidity (represented by the dew point) and wind values are displayed with respect to pressure.
+Metview supports the following diagram types: Tephigram, Skew-T and Emagram (see :func:`thermoview`).

-The resulting data can plotted (using a default visualisation and with the plot area based on the range of data values) or saved as a :class:`NetCDF` data file using :func:`write`.
+The resulting data can be visualised with :func:`plot` or saved as a :class:`NetCDF` data file using :func:`write`.

-If access to the output computed values is not required, or for more control of the plotting, use :func:`thermoview`.
+If access to the output data values is not required, or for more control of the plotting, use :func:`thermoview`.